Rangers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been underdogs in 33 games this season and have come away with the win 17 times (51.5%) in those contests.
+- The Rangers have been chosen as underdogs in 34 games this year and have walked away with the win 17 times (50%) in those games.

-- Texas is 4-4 this season when entering a game as the underdog by +135 or more on the moneyline.
+- Texas has entered three games this season as the underdog by +150 or more and is 2-1 in those contests.

-- The moneyline set for this matchup implies the Rangers have a 42.6% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Rangers have a 40% chance of walking away with the win.

-- Texas and its opponents have gone over the total this season in 53 of its 103 opportunities.
+- So far this season, Texas and its opponents have hit the over in 53 of its 104 games with a total.

 - The Rangers have an against the spread mark of 8-2-0 in 10 games with a line this season.